amandadepperschmidt/Learning.Python-ChooseUrOwnAdventure/README.md

 # Learning.Python-ChooseUrOwnAdventure
-Here is my process for learning Python through creating choose-your-own-adventures. <br>
+Here is my process for learning Python through creating choose-your-own-adventures. <br><br>
-These adventures are meant for learning on my end and mild amusement on yours. <br>
+These adventures are meant for learning on my end and mild amusement on yours. <br><br>
 Please enjoy!
 Or don't.